nordvall/grails-spring-security-oauth-bitbucket/README.md

 This plugin adds Bitbucket support to the [Grails Spring Security OAuth](https://github.com/enr/grails-spring-security-oauth) plugin.

-Its dependencies are [Scribe](https://github.com/fernandezpablo85/scribe-java), avaiable in Maven central and [scribe-java-bitbucket](https://github.com/nordvall/scribe-java-bitbucket).
-The latter is currently not avaiable in any public Maven repository.
-Instead, clone https://github.com/nordvall/scribe-java-bitbucket and run "mvn install" from the root folder to make it available.

 ## Use the plugin
 To make the plugin avaiable to your Grails projects, clone this repo and run "grails maven-install" from the root folder.
 That installs the plugin in your local Maven cache.